Support Project Commencement

 Identifying applicable organisational policies and procedures when supporting project commencement is crucial for ensuring that all project activities adhere to established standards and regulations.
 This adherence is essential not only for maintaining legal compliance but also for aligning the project with the strategic objectives of the organisation.
 Organisational policies often dictate critical aspects of project management, such as procurement processes, data handling, quality standards, and resource allocation.
 By thoroughly understanding these policies, project supporters can design a project plan that seamlessly integrates with existing procedures and leverages the organisational infrastructure effectively.

 Moreover, this initial identification helps mitigate potential risks that could derail the project's progress.
 By aligning the project with organisational procedures from the outset, project supporters can anticipate potential conflicts and address them proactively.
 It ensures that all team members are clear about their roles and responsibilities and understand the operational boundaries within which they must operate.
-Ultimately, this foundational step sets the stage for a well-organized project, fostering a supportive environment that can adapt to challenges while maintaining consistency with the organisation's standards and practices.
+Ultimately, this foundational step sets the stage for a well-organised project, fostering a supportive environment that can adapt to challenges while maintaining consistency with the organisation's standards and practices.

 The process of identifying applicable policies and procedures